 From information age, we have now moved towards the age of data gathering and data interpretation.
 From the plethora of information and data, we have to extract some tangible ‘meaning’ for interpreting a trend or forecasting a future; these have become the realm of artificial intelligence or AI.
 As a scientist, I have always used data to interpret a hypothesis or an assumption before the start of an experiment.
-We would call it statistical interpretations then, but times have changed and AI is in fashionable phrase today (of course AI includes automated data analysis)!
+We use programming for fitting the data and then its interpretation of the data, but AI is the fashionable phrase today (of course AI includes automated data analysis)!

 AI is here to stay and is rapidly impacting everything that we do!
 AI is defined as machines or devices that think and react like humans – machines should have cognitive abilities and have attributes such as problem-solving, perception and planning.
 The feasibility of incorporating these abilities and attributes in machines can be quite difficult, and requires immense about of programming efforts with analysis.

 The easy examples of AI are Siri and Alexa and their voice-enabled services, or self-driving cars, planes on auto-pilot, etc. IBM’s Deep Blue chess player and the Debater are fascinating examples of AI.
 Interestingly Tesla cars use AI to avoid accidents (one of my friends was saved by Tesla’s AI.
-When a car in front hit a divider and summersaulted……….her car’s sensors and AI used an algorithm to detect the possibility that the crash was about to occur, and her car was brought to a halt automatically!!)
+When a car in front hit a divider and somersaulted……….her car’s sensors and AI used an algorithm to detect the possibility that the crash was about to occur, and her car was brought to a halt automatically!!)
 This is a fantastic new application of AI isn’t it?
 Also AI is used routinely in predicting stock market trends, and weather data, which is useful because of vast amounts of data to be assimilated and trends to be monitored can be done only by machines!

 Thus AI when used wisely can have a range of useful applications indeed!